Diheng/HPC_imaging/docs/index.md

 Go to the OOD/Jobs tab, Active jobs and keep refreshing it until you see that it started running.

 **YOU’RE DONE!**

+### Inspecting your results

+Option 1: Use the Interactive Desktop on OOD.
+You can check the results on HPC via an interactive desktop.

+Option 2: Compress and move the derivative folder back to your local computer via Globus.